Link Search Menu Expand Document

 var output = new DirectionalQueryField("Output", 100, ParamDirection.InputOutput); // Type is INT

-For more information, please visit its base object QueryField.
+For more information, see the base class QueryField.